 | Dry | Less sweet, more herbal | Octopus, smoked preserves |

-In Barcelona, the go-to vermouths for pairing with preserves are classic red styles, with their balance of sweetness and bitterness that cleanses the palate from the fish's richness.
+In Barcelona, the reference vermouths for accompanying preserves are classic red styles, with that balance between sweetness and bitterness that cleanses the palate of fish oil.
 But white vermouth is gaining ground, especially with more delicate seafood preserves.

 Vermouth Hour: Tradition and Modernity

 Vermouth hour in Spain has deep roots.
-It originated in Barcelona and Madrid bars in the early 20th century as a social moment before lunch.
-Tap vermouth with seltzer was served, accompanied by olives, potato chips, and simple preserves.
+It originated in the bars of Barcelona and Madrid at the beginning of the 20th century as a social moment before lunch.
+Tap vermouth was served with seltzer, accompanied by olives, potato chips, and simple preserves.

 Today, vermouth hour has evolved.
-Upscale bars serve artisanal vermouths with gourmet preserves: premium "Doble Cero" anchovies, small sardines in extra virgin olive oil, albacore tuna belly.
-The product has been elevated, but the spirit remains the same: sharing, conversing, enjoying unhurriedly.
+Reference bars serve artisanal vermouths with gourmet preserves: premium Double Zero anchovies, small sardines in extra virgin olive oil, albacore tuna belly.
+The product has leveled up, but the spirit remains the same: sharing, conversing, enjoying without haste.

 To replicate this experience at home, you don't need much.
 Good vermouth, three or four varied cans of preserves, bread, olives, and good company.
-Our guide to easy gourmet appetizers with preserves and smoked products gives you many more ideas for putting together a complete appetizer.
+Our guide to easy gourmet appetizers with preserves and smoked products gives you many more ideas for setting up a complete appetizer.

 Common Mistakes in a Vermouth Appetizer

-- Serving vermouth without ice: vermouth should always be served with ice.
+- Serving vermouth without ice: vermouth is always served with ice.
 Without ice, the flavor is too intense and cloying.

-- Using poor quality preserves: in an appetizer where the product is eaten directly from the can, the quality is immediately noticeable.
+- Using low-quality preserves: in an appetizer where the product is eaten directly from the can, quality is immediately noticeable.
 Invest in good preserves.

 - Overloading the table: less is more.
 Three well-chosen cans are better than ten mediocre ones.
 Quality over quantity.

-- Forgetting the bread: bread is the vehicle for the preserves.
-Good toasted crystal bread with tomato or crunchy breadsticks are essential.
+- Forgetting the bread: bread is the vehicle for preserves.
+Good toasted crystal bread with tomato or crispy breadsticks are essential.

 - Not having olives: olives are the bridge between vermouth and preserves.
 They are an essential part of the ritual.